MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-odbc.md

 PostgreSQL | [psqlODBC](https://odbc.postgressql.org) |
 Cloudera | [Cloudera ODBC Driver for Hive](https://www.cloudera.com/downloads/connectors/hive/odcbc/2-5-12.html) |

+## Step 3: Connect to a data source

-## Step 3: Create an RxOdbcData object
+## Step 4: Create an RxOdbcData object

 **RxOdbcData** is a type of data source object in RevoScaleR that wraps additional properties around a database connection.
 You can create an object for almost any relational database.

 An **RxOdbcData** object supports local compute context only, which means that when you create the object, any read or write operations are executed by R Server on the local machine.

 ## Read data using rxImport